btmorr/leifdb/README.md

 General application

 - ~~swap in [gin-gonic/gin] for http router and request/response objects~~
-- write unit and/or integration tests (will be easier to do with gin than with using net/http directly)
+- ~~write unit and/or integration tests (will be easier to do with gin than with using net/http directly)~~
+- write more tests
 - separate logic out into smaller functions/modules/packages
 - add configuration options (cli? config file?)
 - add scripts for starting a cluster / changing membership